Erich Wollenberg: German October and Exile in Moscow

 In March 1922 Wollenberg became chief editor of the eastern edition of Die Rote Fahne.
 He also established communist cells within the Reichswehr.
 In May 1923 he was initially leader of the armed communist uprising attempt during the occupation of the Ruhr in Bochum, as local secretary of the KPD Ruhr area.
 In August 1923 he was the KPD's military chief South-West (Württemberg, Baden, Hesse, temporarily Bavaria).

-Following the collapse of the German October Wollenberg, now wanted on a warrant, fled in 1924 to the Soviet Union, where he served from 1924 to 1926 as an officer in the Red Army, battalion commander in Saratow among the Volga Germans, then in Moscow.
+Following the collapse of the German October Wollenberg, now wanted on a warrant, fled in 1924 to the Soviet Union, where he served from 1924 to 1926 as an officer in the Red Army, battalion commander in Saratov among the Volga Germans, then in Moscow.
 In 1927 he was briefly and illegally in Germany as Chief Editor of the “Arbeiter Zeitung” in Saarbrücken.
 Returning to Moscow, he became a scientific assistant in the Marx–Engels–Lenin Institute.
 From 1928 Wollenberg was Professor of History of the International Workers‘ Movement in the International Lenin School.